bformet/bformet.github.io/README.md

 bformet.github.io
 =================

-My homepage with infos and links
+My homepage with my developer skills and links to various online profiles